Halkenhaeusser/Data-Structures-and-Algorithms-Final-Project/README.md

-# Data-Structures-and-Algorithms-Final-Project
+# Data Structures and Algorithms Final Project
-Data Structures and Algorithms course at Hertie.
-Core course for the Masters of Data Science for Public Policy
+Final Project for the Data Structures and Algorithms course at Hertie.

+## Preaching the Gospel
+### Do politicians tweet what is written in their party programme?

+Carlo Greß
+Lukas Warode
+Johannes Halkenhaeusser